hamavid/gitcommit/src/sightseeing.md

 	<img src="./images/blade_timber.jpg" alt="blade_timber" class="image">
 	<div class="middle">
 		<div class="text">
 			<p>In some kind of weird temporal horseshoe effect, axe throwing is really trendy now.
 If you check it out please let us know how it goes.
-Be safe. <a href="https://bladeandtimber.com/" target="_blank">Blade &amp; Timber</a> is located in Seattle's Capitol Hill neighborhood.</p>
+Be safe. <a href="https://bladeandtimber.com/" target="_blank">Blade &amp; Timber</a> is located in Seattle's Capitol Hill neighborhood, right by the lightrail station.</p>
 		</div>
 	</div>
 </div>